 Otter Check allows students to run publically distributed tests written by instructors against their solutions as they work through assignments to verify their thought processes and implementations.

 Otter Export generates PDFs with optional filtering of Jupyter Notebooks for manually grading portions of assignments.

 Otter Run grades students’ assignments locally on the instructor’s machine without containerization and supports grading on a JupyterHub account.

 Otter Grade grades students’ assignments locally on the instructor’s machine in parallel Docker containers, returning grade breakdowns as a CSV file.

 Otter is a Python package that is compatible with Python 3.6+.
 The PDF export internals require either LaTeX and Pandoc or wkhtmltopdf to be installed.
 Docker is also required to grade assignments locally with containerization, and Postgres only if you’re using Otter Service.
 Otter’s Python package can be installed using pip.
 To install the current stable version, install with

 pip install otter-grader

 If you are going to be autograding R, you must also install the R package using

 Installing the Python package will install the

 Otter uses Docker to create containers in which to run the students’ submissions.
-Docker and our Docker image are only required if using Otter Grade or Otter Service.
+Docker and our Docker image are only required if using Otter Grade.
 Please make sure that you install Docker and pull our Docker image, which is used to grade the notebooks.
 To get the Docker image, run

 docker pull ucbdsinfra/otter-grader